 You may have seen a metal chain or ornamental links hanging from a gutter and wondered what they do.
 Known as rain chains, they're not simply decoration, although they do add a visual and auditory dimension to the garden that can enhance your experience of being in your backyard.

 In fact, rain chains serve the vital function of collecting rain water from the roof and gutters and channelling it to where it is most needed in the garden.
 A rain chain might divert rain water to a water butt, into a bed of moisture-loving plants, or to the ground where it can be used to replenish the water table.

-If you're looking for garden ideas that tackle drought or take a more climate-friendly approach to gardening – such as a rain garden – then why not include a rain chain as part of your design?
+There are many great reasons to install a rain chain.
+If you're looking for ideas that tackle drought or take a more climate-friendly approach to gardening – such as a rain garden – or simply a good way to water plants, then why not include a rain chain as part of your design?

 What is a rain chain – and how to get the most from it

 'Rain chains may be trending in modern gardens, but they were used in ancient Japan as a means to collect rain water – and you can still find them in Japanese homes and gardens today,' explains Homes & Gardens' gardening writer, Rachel Crow.

 'Known in Japan as 'kusari doi', which means rain gutter, they are attached to the eaves or gutters of a house instead of a downpipe.
 When it rains, the water gently flows down the rain chain to the bottom, where it can be collected in a barrel or decorative water feature, or channelled into the garden to irrigate the flower beds.'

 In some cases, rain chains can be better than downspouts and are an integral part of sustainable garden ideas as they make collecting water easy.
 Find out how to install your own and start collecting rain water today.